 28.3.
-The communication and responsibility regarding risk management and the definition of controls, and ii.
+The communication and information mechanism of the Company allows that: i.
+Senior Management involves the whole company highlighting its responsibility regarding risk management and the definition of controls, and ii.
 The Company's staff understands its role in risk management and identification of controls, as well as its individual contribution in relation to the work of others.
-Corporate Committee's meetings (which involves members of Senior Management), as well as primary group meetings, are used as bi- directional mechanisms to communicate and provide feedback to all stakeholders on definitions, decisions and events that occur in the Organization, including those related to risk management and control system.
+Corporate Committee's meetings (which involves members of Senior Management), as well as primary group meetings, are used as bidirectional mechanisms to communicate and provide feedback to all stakeholders on definitions, decisions and events that occur in the Organization, including those related to risk management and control system.
 Additionally, the Comprehensive Risk Management team of the Corporate Strategy Vice-Presidency conducts meetings with teams in charge of the various processes of the Organization for the identification and event analysis of risks.
-28.4.
-There are internal lines of YES anonymous complaints or "whistleblowers", which allows employees to communicate anonymously illegal or unethical behaviors that may contravene the culture of risk management and controls on the Company.
+30 28.4.
+There are internal lines of anonymous complaints or "whistleblowers", which allows employees to communicate anonymously illegal or unethical behaviors that may contravene the culture of risk management and controls on the Company.
 A report on these complaints is known to the Board of Directors of the Company.
-The Company has an ethics line, which is a 2011-04-30 mechanism by which complaints or queries related to illegal behaviors and faults against ethics in a confidential and independent manner can be channeled.
-29.1.
-In the Company, the Board of YES Directors, through the Audit Committee, is responsible for overseeing the effectiveness of the various components of the Control Architecture.
-The Board of Directors has a Corporate Audit Committee, which in general terms is responsible for overseeing the management and effectiveness of the Company's internal control.

-29.2.
-In the Company, the monitoring YES aimed at providing assurance on the effectiveness of Control Architecture, mainly involves the internal audit in collaboration with the Fiscal Auditor in matters within its competence and about the financial information generated by the Company.
-The Corporate Audit Vice-Presidency performs the function of internal audit to ensure the effectiveness of the control architecture.
-It also coordinates the activities undertaken by the Fiscal Auditor. generated by the Company.
+The Company has an ethics line, which is a mechanism by which complaints or queries related to illegal behaviors and faults against ethics in a confidential and independent manner can be channeled.
+30 29.1.
+In the Company, the Board of Y Directors, through the Audit Committee, is responsible for overseeing the effectiveness of the various components of the Control Architecture.
+The Board of Directors has a Corporate Audit 2005-09.
+Committee, which in general terms is responsible for overseeing the management and effectiveness of the Company's internal control.
+30 2015-07-31 29.2.
+In the Company, the monitoring y aimed at providing assurance on the the function of internal audit to ensure the 12 effectiveness of Control Architecture, mainly involves the internal audit in collaboration with the Fiscal Auditor in matters within its competence and about the financial information generated by the Company. effectiveness of the control architecture.
+It also coordinates the activities undertaken by the Fiscal Auditor.